Back to Dealfront DigestSales

 • Create MOFU content explaining why your product is better than other solutions.
 Show how your product/brand helps companies achieve better outcomes than competitors.

-• Create BOFU content pieces with a CTA/download option to push the target audience to action, aka, convert them.
-Showcase the difference your brand’s green initiatives had in companies’ operations to persuade customers to convert.
+• Create BOFU content pieces with a CTA/download option to push the target audience to action (i.e. to convert them into a customer).
+To add another layer of persuasion, showcase the difference your brand’s green initiatives has made to companies’ operations.

 Your B2B sales and marketing teams must work together when creating sales and marketing funnels because many of their tasks overlap.
 For many B2B companies, the disconnect happens when marketing teams transfer sales funnel workflows to the sales team or vice versa.

 For instance, the marketing team may engage prospects up to the purchase stage and then transfer them to the sales team.
-If the sales team fails to close the buyers in time and they find alternative sellers, your company will lose out on the sale.
+If the sales team then fails to close the deal, your company will lose out on the sale.

-But when your sales and marketing personnel collaborate to build a sales funnel, they’ll perform lead generation much faster.
+But when your sales and marketing personnel collaborate to build a sales funnel, they’ll generate leads much more quickly.

 How to be great at customer retention